Cleocin, Cleocin T, Clinda-Derm, Clindagel, Clindesse, ClindaMax, Clindets, C/T/S, Dalacin C, Dalacin T, Evoclin

 Advise patient about the likelihood of GI reactions such as nausea, vomiting, diarrhea, and taste abnormalities.
 Instruct patient to report severe or prolonged GI problems.

-Instruct patient and family/caregivers to report other troublesome side effects such as severe or prolonged headache or skin ...
+Instruct patient and family/caregivers to report other troublesome side effects ...